-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response 1.
-General: Order, format and tracking of changes General drafting considerations The Applicant is asked to confirm that subsequent versions of the dDCO submitted after the latest application version (Doc 3.1A) will be: Noted and confirmed. • supplied in both .pdf and Word formats and in two versions, the first forming the latest consolidated draft and the second showing changes from the previous version in tracked changes, with comments outlining the reason for the change; and As per the submission on 15 August 2018, it is intended to submit (together with the word and pdf versions in both tracked and clean format) an updated version of the DCO Tracker (Document 3.4) each time a new draft DCO is submitted which explains the changes made. the consolidated draft version in Word is to be supported by a report validating that version of the dDCO as being in the SI template, obtained from the publishing section of the legislation.gov.uk website; and • Noted. endorsed with updated revision numbers consecutively from the application version.
-It is intended that all further versions of the dDCO will have an updated sequential document number (e.g. the next draft will be Document 3.1B and so on.)
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response 1.
+General: Order, format and tracking of changes General drafting considerations The Applicant is asked to confirm that subsequent versions of the dDCO submitted after the latest application version (Doc 3.1A) will be: Noted and confirmed. • supplied in both .pdf and Word formats and in two versions, the first forming the latest consolidated draft and the second showing changes from the previous version in tracked changes, with comments outlining the reason for the change; and As per the submission on 15 August 2018, it is intended to submit (together with the word and pdf versions in both tracked and clean format) an updated version of the DCO Tracker (Document 3.4) each time a new draft DCO is submitted which explains the changes made. • the consolidated draft version in Word is to be supported by a report validating that version of the dDCO as being in the SI template, obtained from the publishing section of the legislation.gov.uk website; and • Noted. endorsed with updated revision numbers consecutively from the application version.
+It is intended that all further versions of the dDCO will have an updated sequential document

-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response 2.
-General: List of Plans or Documents to be Certified The Applicant is asked to confirm that Schedule 15 (Certification of Plans and Documents) will be updated in each subsequent version of the dDCO provided during the Examination.
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response number (e.g. the next draft will be Document 3.1B and so on.)
+2. General: List of Plans or Documents to be Certified The Applicant is asked to confirm that Schedule 15 (Certification of Plans and Documents) will be updated in each subsequent version of the dDCO provided during the Examination.
 This should accompany a table recording the latest version of each plan and documents required to support the Examination and the dDCO (the 'plan of plans').
-It is intended the 'plan of plans' will be in the form of the last Document List updated during the Examination but dealing only 3.
-General: Plan or Document Changes and Revision Numbers The Applicant is asked to ensure that all application or subsequent plans and documents referred to in the dDCO in whatever provision are identified by Drawing or Document and Revision Numbers in subsequent versions of the dDCO.
+Confirmed.
+It is intended the 'plan of plans' will be in the form of the last Document List updated during the Examination but dealing only with the Sch 15 documents and plans.
+3. General: Plan or Document Changes and Revision Numbers The Applicant is asked to ensure that all application or subsequent plans and documents referred to in the dDCO in whatever provision are identified by Drawing or Document and Revision Numbers in subsequent versions of the dDCO.
 Where revisions are prepared to plans and documents, these should be reflected in the latest version of the dDCO.
 The Applicant should undertake a final audit of plans and documents referred to in the dDCO prior to submitting its final preferred dDCO to the Examination.
 It should ensure that the results of this audit are reflected in all references, in Schedule 15 and in the final 'plan of plans' (see Q2).
-It should take all reasonable steps thereafter to ensure that changes to plans and documents are not required. revision numbers in the next version of the dDCO.
+It should take all reasonable steps thereafter to ensure that changes to plans and documents are not required.
+It is intended to amend Schedule 15 of the dDCO to refer to the Document numbers and revision numbers in the next version of the dDCO.
 4. General: drafting usage The Applicant is requested to review the dDCO to ensure that common terms are drafted consistently throughout and that current drafting conventions are observed.
-Examples of such issues are provided below (although this is not exhaustive): amend the dDCO accordingly.
+Noted.
+The Applicant will review and amend the dDCO accordingly.